eviltik/threejs-boilerplate-webpack5/README.md

 We need webpack5 installed globally `npm install webpack5` atm.

-Then, open your browser (https://localhost:44890/)
+Then, open your browser (https://localhost:44390/)

+# Credits

+Thanks to threejs community for help

+* prisoner849 (planeCurve)